Data Processing Agreement

 The Processor shall keep confidential all Personal Data and other confidential information.
 The Processor shall further ensure that each member of the staff of the Processor, whether employed or for hire, having access to or being involved with the Processing of Personal Data under the Agreement (i) undertakes a duty of confidentiality and (ii) is informed of and complies with the obligations of this Data Processing Agreement.
 The duty of confidentiality shall also apply after termination of this Data Processing Agreement.

-The Controller has the right to demand regular security audits, performed by an independent third party.
+The Controller has the right to demand for security audits to be performed by an independent third party.
 The third party will deliver a report that will be delivered to the Controller upon request.
+The Controller’s costs, if applicable, relating to audits shall be defrayed by the Controller.
+The Processor shall, however, be under obligation to set aside the resources (mainly time) required for the Controller to be able to perform audits.

-The Processor may engage third-party service providers to store, move, transfer or otherwise process Personal Data belonging to the Controller (“Sub-Processors”).
-By executing this Data Processing Agreement, the Controller acknowledges and accepts the Processor’s use of Sub-Processors as set out in Annex 1 to this Data Processing Agreement.
+In order to ensure the worldwide availability of the Service the Processor may engage third-party service providers (“Sub-Processors”) to store, move, transfer or otherwise process Personal Data belonging to the Controller.
+By executing this Data Processing Agreement, the Controller acknowledges and accepts the Processor's use of Sub-Processors as set in Annex 2.

 The Controller confirms that Controller: